euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 Works for object storage.
 It relates group of bytes with an unique key for addressing it.

 - Comprised by buckets.
 Unstructured data and files.
-	- Buckets have globally unique names
-	- Created and configured by the user
-	- Objects are immutable.
-You don't edit them just create new versions.
 	- May contain
 		- Files
 		- Folders